opentripplanner/OpenTripPlanner/docs/sandbox/MapboxVectorTilesApi.md

 <!-- parameters END -->

+### Extending

+If more generic layers are created for this API, it should be moved out from the sandbox, into the core code, with potentially leaving specific property mappers in place.

+#### Creating a new layer

+In order to create a new type of layer, you need to create a new class extending `LayerBuilder<T>`.
+You need to implement two methods, `List<Geometry> getGeometries(Envelope query)`, which returns a list of geometries, with an object of type `T` as their userData in the geometry, and `double getExpansionFactor()`, which describes how much information outside the tile bounds should be included.
+This layer then needs to be added into `VectorTilesResource.layers`, with a new `LayerType` enum as the key, and the class constructor as the value.

+A new mapper needs to be added every time a new layer is added.
+See below for information.

 #### Creating a new mapper

 The mapping contains information of what data to include in the vector tiles.
 The mappers are